SFHS-SpartanRobotics27111/StFrancisFTC/README.md

 -   Double check the files changed before you commit, especially any configuration files, as Android Studio can change them without telling you.

+# Running

+-   Set up the robot config on the Driver Hub
+-   Connect computer to robot wifi
+-   Make sure Android Studio device is set to the robot
+-   Run and stop the program in Android Studio
+-   Select and start the OpMode on the Driver Hub